 With more than one hundred coursemates, Anson said, ‘We know each other well as we stay up late on campus to complete our group assignments.
 The working atmosphere breeds intimate relationships and builds a sense of comradeship in the group.
 We are just like a big family who share a strong bond.’

-Geared up as an experienced student who is capable of taking jobs related to multimedia production, such as producing music videos and holding exhibitions, Anson is thrilled to be a film director and apply his knowledge to visualize his ideas into films, which will be shared in screening houses.
+Geared up as an experienced fresh graduate who is capable of taking jobs related to multimedia production, such as producing music videos and holding exhibitions, Anson is thrilled to be a film director and apply his knowledge to visualize his ideas into films, which will be shared in screening houses.

-For those who are interested in applying to the programme, Anson recommended taking the Mars Media summer course organized by the School as a trial.
+For those who are interested in applying to the programme, Anson recommended taking the Mars Media summer course (especially for secondary school students) organized by the School as a trial.
 The course is an all-rounded introductory package to enrich one’s knowledge by learning and practicing different communication theories in daily-life situations.
 The programme also provides the Journalism and Communication-Business Administration double degree option or Journalism and Communication-Sociology double major option for students who decide to further explore their interests beyond.